 Students will spend considerable time learning the text based programming language, Python, and will use this to design and create various programs.
 This is not assessed but is an essential, and fun, part of the course.

-of our life, and this will continue.
-GCSE computer science is a good starting point for
+Technology now plays a part in most aspects of our life, and this will continue.
+GCSE computer science is a good starting point for the following careers: